 As a registered 501(c)(3) charitable organization, CU Kids at Heart has the opportunity to expand its fundraising efforts, to consider new collaborations and partnerships, to support public advocacy efforts, and to deepen its connections in the credit union community.

-This initiative is supported by, Digital Federal Credit Union, Granite State Credit Union, Hanscom Federal Credit Union, Jeanne D'Arc Credit Union, Merrimack Valley Federal Credit Union, Rockland Federal Credit Union, RTN Federal Credit Union, Service Federal Credit Union, St. Anne’s Credit Union of Fall River, and Vertifi Software.
+This initiative is supported by Digital Federal Credit Union, Direct Federal Credit Union, Granite State Credit Union, Hanscom Federal Credit Union, Jeanne D'Arc Credit Union, Merrimack Valley Federal Credit Union, Rockland Federal Credit Union, Service Credit Union, St. Anne’s Credit Union, and Vertifi Software.

 To learn more about the clinical trials, visit the Research page.

 Image: The Credit Unions Kids at Heart team joined a Moyamoya Educational Briefing on Wednesday, November 1, 2017 at the Massachusetts State House, Great Hall.
 Pictured above (left to right) are: Danielle Ciaccio, Jim Duda, Lisa Deck, Senator Eric Lesser, Jane Melchionda, Marianne Zawacki, and Tracey Dickey.

 For nearly a decade, the Credit Unions Kids at Heart team has advocated for Moyamoya Disease Awareness Day in the Commonwealth of Massachusetts.
 Moyamoya Disease is a rare neurological condition that, if left undiagnosed and untreated, leads to serious and even fatal pediatric stroke.
 While this is a progressive disease, if caught early, it can be treated with surgery.
 And, research on Moyamoya has far-reaching impact on the treatment and potential cure of stroke and other brain injuries in children and adults.